MicrosoftDocs/windows-dev-docs/hub/apps/design/widgets/widgets-create-a-template.md

 > [!NOTE]
 > **Some information relates to pre-released product, which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.**
 > [!IMPORTANT]
-> The feature described in this topic is available in preview builds of Windows starting with build 25217.
+> The feature described in this topic is available in Dev Channel preview builds of Windows starting with build 25217.
 For information on preview builds of Windows, see [Windows 10 Insider Preview](https://insider.windows.com/en-us/preview-windows).

 The UI and interaction for Windows Widgets are implemented using [Adaptive Cards](https://adaptivecards.io/).
 Each widget provides a visual template and, optionally, a data template which are defined using JSON documents that conform to the Adaptive Cards schema.
 This article walks you through the steps to create a simple widget template.